frankiebones/election_analysis/README.md

 ```

 ## Election-Audit Results
-While one could of course simply determine the number of votes by counting the number of rows in the csv file, we utilized Python to create a script that looped through each of the rows while simultaneously extracting all the unique candidate names and counties involved in the election and subsequently storing them in a list.
+While one could of course simply determine the number of votes by counting the number of rows in the csv file, we utilized Python to create a script that looped through each of the rows.

 ```
 for row in reader: